How to Install Opera Browser on Fedora 40 or 39

 Import Opera Browser RPM Repository

 Opera Browser is not available in Fedora’s default repositories.
-To install it, you first need to add Opera’s official repository to your system.
+To install it, you must first add Opera’s official repository to your system.
 Begin by importing the Opera Browser GPG key:

 sudo rpm --import https://rpm.opera.com/rpmrepo.key